Learning Dual-Pixel Alignment for Defocus Deblurring: Experiments

 \subsubsection{Quantitative Comparison}

-Our DPANet is compared with state-of-the-art DP defocus deblurring methods including DPDD \cite{abuolaim2020defocus}, RDPD+ \cite{abuolaim2020learning} and DDDNet \cite{pan2021dual}.
+Our DPANet is compared with state-of-the-art DP defocus deblurring methods including DPDD \cite{abuolaim2020defocus}, RDPD+ \cite{abuolaim2020learning}, DDDNet \cite{pan2021dual}, {{BaMBNet~\cite{BaMBNet} and Restormer~\cite{Restormer}}}.
 As for single image defocus deblurring methods, we take JNB~\cite{Shi_2015_CVPR}, EBDB~\cite{karaali2017edge} and DMENet~\cite{Lee_2019_CVPR} into comparison.
-Since they are developed for estimating defocus blur map, we then follow \cite{abuolaim2020defocus,abuolaim2020learning} to adopt non-blind deblurring method \cite{krishnan2009fast} for predicting final deblurring results.
-Moreover, we take two state-of-the-art motion deblurring methods MPRNet~\cite{zamir2021multi} and DMPHN~\cite{zhang2019deep} into comparison.
+Since they are developed for estimating defocus blur map, we then follow \cite{abuolaim2020defocus,abuolaim2020learning} to adopt non-blind deblurring method \cite{krishnan2009fast} for predicting final deblurring results. {{ In DPDD dataset, each scene comes along with four images in total: a middle-view blurry image, a middle-view sharp image, and dual pixel view blurry image pair.
+The middle-view blurry images are used as input for single image based methods in the comparison. }} Moreover, we take two state-of-the-art motion deblurring methods MPRNet~\cite{zamir2021multi} and DMPHN~\cite{zhang2019deep} into comparison.
 For a fair comparison, MPRNet~\cite{zamir2021multi} and DMPHN~\cite{zhang2019deep} are re-trained on the DPDD dataset by keep consistent training protocol with our DPANet.
-As for the quantitative evaluation, we use the test set of DPDD \cite{abuolaim2020defocus} with real-world defocus blur, which has 76 defocus blurry DP pairs of size $1680\times 1120$ along with corresponding ground-truth all-in-focus images.
+As for the quantitative evaluation, we use the test set of DPDD \cite{abuolaim2020defocus} with real-world defocus blur, which has 76 defocus blurry DP pairs of size $1680\times 1120$ along with corresponding ground-truth sharp images.